Frank Boykin, Jr. (Corporate)

 Carol Milgard Breast Center

 Born and raised in Tacoma, Queena has been in healthcare marketing for over five years.
 She recently moved back to Western Washington after living in Cheney/Spokane for nine years where she attended Eastern Washington University and worked for a health system in Spokane.
 Queena currently oversees the Marketing and Outreach for the Carol Milgard Breast Center and assisted with the implementation of the breast center’s FaithHealth in Action program which is an outreach and education initiative that partners with the local African American churches in Tacoma.
 She also serves on the Executive Committee for the Leaders in Women’s Health and on the Diversity Advisory Committee for Harmony Hill.
 Queena met her husband Semisi Tupou (also known as Tupua) in his father’s church when they were in high school.
-They recently celebrated their union on their 11th anniversary and will soon celebrate their first year of marriage.
 They both come from strong faith backgrounds and enjoy spending time with their very large Samoan family.

 Shellie Willis (Military/Labor)